manodeep/hinge/README.md

 ## Parameter File for HaloParentFinder

-Please refer to the README file in the [HaloParentFinder](/haloparentfinder) directory.
+Please refer to the README file in the haloparentfinder directory.

 ## Parameter File for OrphanFixer

-Please refer to the README file in the [OrphanFixer](/orphanfixer) directory.
+Please refer to the README file in the orphanfixer directory.

 ## Parameter File for MergerTree

-Please refer to the README file in the [MergerTree](/mergertree) file.
+Please refer to the README file in the mergertree directory.

 # Author